 This documentation only touches the bare minimum for extension development.
 If you want to learn more, it's a very good idea to check out existing extensions on the Flask Extension Registry.
 If you feel lost there is still the mailinglist and the IRC channel to get some ideas for nice looking APIs.
 Especially if you do something nobody before you did, it might be a very good idea to get some more input.
-This not only generates useful feedback on what people might want from an extension, but also avoids having multiple developers working in isolation on pretty much the same problem.
+This not only to get an idea about what people might want to have from an extension, but also to avoid having multiple developers working on pretty much the same side by side.